rohitJahnavi/Drone-Mission-Planner/README.md

 3 * No Path Found

    *  Multiple sets of start and end points are processed sequentially, ensuring that paths do not interfere with each other at the same time.
    * Return None: If the algorithm exhausts the open set without reaching the goal, it means no path exists from the start to the goal.

+ b.
+3D Visualization of Paths

+   * Once the paths are calculated, the results are visualized in 3D using Matplotlib and mpl_toolkits.mplot3d.
+The paths are plotted in different colors or markers to distinguish between them.